Skip to Main Content

 ACRL Framework for Information Literacy

-Welcome the Guide on the ACRL Framework for Information Literacy
+Welcome the guide on the ACRL Framework for Information Literacy

 This guide is meant to be a resource for RCC faculty, students, and staff who have questions about information literacy and the new Framework for Information Literacy for Higher Education, developed by the Association of College & Research Libraries (ACRL).
 This guide contains information about the Framework, as well as links to books, databases, videos, and a wide range of websites that can be used to learn more about information literacy concepts, ideas, and standards.